jssuthahar/Article/WPF/04 Image WPF  Button.md

 ## Overview
-This document provides details on how to properly add an image to a WPF project and use it within a `Button` control.
+You will lean here on how to properly add an image to a WPF project and use it within a `Button` control.
 The example below demonstrates how to include an image inside a `Button` using a `StackPanel` layout.

 ## XAML Code Example
 ```xml